evkx/evkx.github.io/content/models/polestar/3/3_Long_Range_Dual_Motor_Performance/_index.md

 ---
 title: Polestar 3 Long Range Dual Motor Performance
 linktitle: 3 Long Range Dual Motor Performance
-description: Polestar 3 Long Range Dual Motor Performance is an all-electric sedan with a WLTP range of up to 560 km (348 miles).
+description: Polestar 3 Long Range Dual Motor Performance is an all-electric SUV with a WLTP range of up to 560 km (348 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->